What is Corporate Branding?

 Corporate Branding Imagery

-The branding imagery is crucial for ensuring the proper emotions are related to your brand.
+The imagery guidelines you set for your brand are crucial for ensuring the proper emotions are related to your brand.
 Whatever emotions you want your brand to be associated with, there is certain imagery that is related to those emotions that will also relate to your brand.

-From a PowerPoint presentation to an advertisement in a magazine, the imagery connected to those need to be in line with the brand.
+From a PowerPoint presentation to an advertisement in a magazine, the imagery used in those need to be in line with the brand.
 Consistency is essential for brand success.

 Corporate Brand Messaging Guidelines

-Depending on the size of your company, your brand messaging could be used in dozens or hundreds of places per day.
-This would be an impossible task for someone to monitor all of these.
+Depending on the size of your company, your brand messaging could be used in dozens or even hundreds of places per day.
+This would be an impossible task for a single person to monitor all of these.
 That is why it is so important to document your brand messaging guidelines.

-As more companies build a presence on social platforms this becomes an essential part of all branding guides.
+Maintaining your brand messaging also extends to social media.
+As more companies build a presence on social platforms, maintaining your brand messaging in the language you use for these posts is essential.
 What you say and how you say it, when speaking as a brand, has a profound impact on how your brand is viewed.

 Wendy’s is a brand known for burgers, fries, and Frostys.
 But recently, they are best known for roasts.
 Because they are roasting everyone and everything on Twitter.
 This is a great example of knowing where to find your target market and create content that resonates with them.

 Corporate branding is an essential building block for all parts of an organization.
-If you want to see your company succeed, take your time to build a quality brand.
-Or, we can help! id8 has extensive experience providing branding for corporations.
+If you want to see your company succeed, take your time to build a quality brand. id8 is ready to help your brand refresh or define your corporate branding and guidelines.